Norway

 Clarification of the rules regarding the psychosocial working environment

-Impact date: 1 January 2026 Amendments to Section 4-3 of the Norwegian Working Environment Act will be introduced to clarify existing requirements and provide employers with guidance in managing psychosocial risks at the workplace.
-The amendments introduce a new first and second paragraph to Section 4-3.
+Impact date: 1 January 2026 Amendments to section 4-3 of the Norwegian Working Environment Act have been introduced to clarify existing requirements and provide employers with guidance in managing psychosocial risks at the workplace.
+The amendments introduce a new first and second paragraph to section 4-3.
 The new first paragraph clarifies that the general obligation to ensure a fully satisfactory working environment includes psychosocial factors.
 The new second paragraph lists non-exhaustive examples of such factors:

 Employer implications/action needed The stated purpose of the amendments is to raise awareness and provide clearer guidance regarding psychosocial risks in the workplace – without introducing new substantive duties or rights.
 However, many of the examples in the statutory text are open to subjective interpretation which may cause uncertainty and misperceptions.